Alumni Spotlight

 Jackson Felkins

 Jackson Felkins, a philosophy major from Southlake, Texas, graduated summa cum laude in the spring of 2022.
 He was accepted to the M.A. programs in bioethics at Case Western Reserve, Columbia, Duke, University of Pennsylvania, and Wake Forest and received scholarship offers from almost all of them, in addition to receiving a prestigious West Coast Conference Postgraduate Scholarship.
-In the fall of 2022, he entered the program at University of Pennsylvania before heading to medical school.
+In the spring of 2024 he completed his M.A. at University of Pennsylvania, and in the fall of 2024 he entered University of California at San Diego’s School of Medicine.
+Besides that medical school, he was accepted to Dell Medical School, Long School of Medicine, and University of Texas Southwestern Medical School.
 While at Pepperdine, he served as a research assistant and a teaching assistant and was captain of the cross-country team and track team.
 His main philosophical interests are in ethics and the philosophy of love.

 Bryan Beltran